CSE490/footprints/README.md

 Footprints
 ==========

-Your kids memories, safe and private in the cloud.
+Your kids' memories, safe and private in the cloud.

 Stack
 ====

 Backend: Node.js + Express + MongoDB
 Storage: Kloudless
-Frontend: ???
+Frontend: Jade + Bootstrap

 Each user has an `Account` on Kloudless.
 Each `Account` has `Folder` for each kid.
 Each `Folder` has files in it.